Conquer Bingeing

 I am a night-time binger.
-When all the world’s dark, and the doors are closed, and there’s no one to watch, I stuff my face.
-Chocolates, cheese, crackers, pastries, noodles, biscuits… anything that’s in the kitchen is fair game.
+When all the world’s dark and there’s no one to watch, I stuff my face.
+Chocolates, cheese, biscuits… anything in the kitchen is fair game.
 It’s a miracle I’m don’t weigh two hundred pounds.
+I finally found a way to conquer bingeing: Accept that you will be tempted, and create safe responses when that happens.

 1. Clear your fridge

-It may be painful to clear out your fridge initially, since there are probably lots of chocolates and other delicious snacks you’ll have to throw out.
+It may be painful to clear out your fridge initially.
+There are probably lots of chocolates and other delicious snacks you’ll have to throw out or give away.
 Make it easy on yourself by looking at the stuff you throw away not as money or food down the drain, but fat in your body that hasn’t actually entered your body yet.
 Don’t you wish you could pinch an inch off your waist and just throw it away?
 Well, here’s you chance.
 It’s all still in the fridge instead of your waist.

 2. Stock up on healthy snacks